civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 66.1

-  **(1)** The Minister may, for the purpose of section 81, add to the Domestic Substances List any substance if the Minister is satisfied that, between January 1, 1987 and September 13, 2001, the substance
+  **(1)** The Minister may, for the purpose of section 81, add a substance to the Domestic Substances List if

-    was in Canadian commerce as a product to which the `Food and Drugs Act` applied; or

-    was in Canadian commerce as a substance that was in or on such a product.
+    the substance was included on the version of the Revised In Commerce List that was prepared by the Minister of Health after the end, on November 3, 2019, of acceptance of substance nominations to that List and that is referred to in the `Canada Gazette`, Part I, Volume 152, Number 44, as the static list;

+    the substance is not referred to in Annex I to the notice entitled "Removal of substances with no commercial activity from the Revised In Commerce List" published in the `Canada Gazette`, Part I, Volume 156, Number 8; and

+    no conditions specified under paragraph 84(1)(a) in respect of the substance are in effect.

     If the substance appears on the Non-domestic Substances List, the Minister shall delete it from that List.

-  **(2)** If the Minister includes a substance on the Domestic Substances List and subsequently learns that, between January 1, 1987 and September 13, 2001, the requirements set out in paragraph (1)(a) or (b) were not met in respect of the substance, the Minister shall delete the substance from the List and may add it to the Non-domestic Substances List.

-  **(3)** The Minister may, by order, designate any person or class of persons to exercise the powers and perform the duties and functions set out in this section.
+  **(2)** The Minister may, by order, designate any person or class of persons to exercise the powers set out in subsection (1).

 ### Section 66.2